stellar/stellar-core/INSTALL.md

  * pre-releases are versions that get deployed to testnet
  * releases are versions that made it all the way in prod

+## Containerized dev environment

+We maintain a pre-configured Docker configuration ready for development with VSCode.

+See the [dev container's README](.devcontainer/README.md) for more detail.

 ## Build Dependencies

 - c++ toolchain and headers that supports c++14